jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark3.md

 Obedience to Him is the first and main thing to which everything else bows, and which determines everything.
 If others compete or interfere, reject them.
 #maclaren

+It can easily be imagined what this statement meant to the original readers of Mark's gospel.
+Though many had broken family relations and were being persecuted, they had an intimate relationship with the Son of God.
+#walterwessel